Short Term Rentals

 The short term rental ordinance for City of Isle of Palms can be found at the link here.

 It specifies, among other things, the calculations for maximum overnight occupancy.

 Owners of short term rentals must acknowledge that they have read and understand certain code requirements as part of the application process.
 Before filling out the application, please read the section below entitled Short Term Rental License Disclosure.
 The rental application can be found at this link.

 Short term rental license fees are based on the gross income generated by the rental during the fiscal year that begins July 1st and ends June 30th.
 Renewals are mailed in June of each year.
 To avoid late fees please ensure rental fees are paid by August 31st.
 A fee schedule is linked here.

 In general, however, the fee is $350 for the first $2,000.00 earned in gross income and $4.60 for each additional thousand in gross income.

 E.1.
 Maximum Overnight Occupancy.
 The maximum overnight occupancy of a residence is typically two people per bedroom, plus two people up to a maximum occupancy of 12. (excluding children under the age of two (2) years)

 Upon the issuance of a rental license, the City will provide a written notice to be posted in the residence that will indicate the maximum overnight occupancy.

 E. 2.
 Maximum Occupancy at Any Time.
-At no time shall the total number of persons at a residence exceed forty (40) persons, including children.
+At no time shall the total number of persons at a residence exceed twice the overnight occupancy or forty (40) persons, including children, whichever is less.